MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/composite.md

 ```

 > [!NOTE]
-> This is in addition to `MyDscResources.psd1`, the module manifest for all resources under the
+> This is separate from `MyDscResources.psd1`, the module manifest for all DSC Resources under the
 > `MyDscResources` folder.

 When you are done, the folder structure should be as follows.